Joined: Jan '11

-Hello all the wonderful mobsters out there, this is your friend haze from the beautiful city of the citys cologne, somewhere near the huge cathedral writing to you, wish a good day to each and everyone!
+Hello all the wonderful mobsters out there, this is your friend haze from the

 good luck for your next games

-I am very happy to be a part of such a great community, wish you the best of luck at the tables, off the tables, behind the tables, under the tables and in your life in general.
+I am very happy to be a part of such a great community, wish you the best of luck

 I know that but I am talking about when I having one of those tourneys where I am playing the best I have and everything going right and amazingly well for 2/3 hours then when you come to taking a few all ins I always lose about 90% of them even though I have playing well, have bigger stacks then those people as well and in the top leader board for those hours, but the tournament just turns into a luck roller coaster past the bubble.
 Like that KQ against a short stacks K7, 99% of the time I will always win that but when I am running deep with a lot of chips someone magically sucks out when I can push on with my chip stack to reach that last 9,

 Its just hippie motherf*cking voice in your head, dont listen to him.
 Dont be results oriented.
 Look at me, I played today one MTT got eliminated with KK vs KJ, guy flopped straight.
 You think I care?
 Well ofcourse I care, that motherf*cker flopped f*cking straight...
-But seriously, I know I played that hand good, got all chips in preflop, guy had like 9% chance to win it that means I will beat those donks 10 out of 11 times in this spot Play every hand best possible way, dont stop learning from your mistakes and sooner or later you will not only get on FT, but you will take it down
+But seriously, I know I played that hand good, got all chips in preflop, guy had like 9% chance to win it that means I will beat those donks 10 out of 11 times in this spot Smile Play every hand best possible way, dont stop learning from your mistakes and sooner or later you will not only get on FT, but you will take it down Smile

-Posted by Weenie: Its just hippie motherf*cking voice in your head, dont listen to him.
+Its just hippie motherf*cking voice in your head, dont listen to him.
 Dont be results oriented.
 Look at me, I played today one MTT got eliminated with KK vs KJ, guy flopped straight.
 You think I care?
 Well ofcourse I care, that motherf*cker flopped f*cking straight...
-But seriously, I know I played that hand good, got all chips in preflop, guy had like 9% chance to win it that means I will beat those donks 10 out of 11 times in this spot Play every hand best possible way, dont stop learning from your mistakes and sooner or later you will not only get on FT, but you will take it down
+But seriously, I know I played that hand good, got all chips in preflop, guy had like 9% chance to win it that means I will beat those donks 10 out of 11 times in this spot Smile Play every hand best possible way, dont stop learning from your mistakes and sooner or later you will not only get on FT, but you will take it down Smile

-yes but it also means ull beat them 1000 out of 1100 times, and depending on your luck, those 100 times you dont beat them can happen at any time for all you know you might lose 70 out of 100 times with 80-20% fav but i guess thats the beauty of poker. sort of. or is it
+yes but it also means ull beat them 1000 out of 1100 times, and depending on your luck, those 100 times you dont beat them can happen at any time Tongue for all you know you might lose 70 out of 100 times with 80-20% fav but i guess thats the beauty of poker. sort of. or is it Big Smile

 Nah it is still bollocks.
 Big stacks will always suck out or hit some miracle cards to f**k you over.